Electrowetting: Materials

 For reasons that are still under investigation, only a limited set of surfaces exhibit the theoretically predicted electrowetting behavior.
 Because of this, alternative materials that can be used to coat and functionalize the surface are used to create the expected wetting behavior.
 For example, amorphous fluoropolymers are widely used electrowetting coating materials, and it has been found that the behavior of these fluoropolymers can be enhanced by the appropriate surface patterning.
 These fluoropolymers coat the necessary conductive electrode, typically made of aluminum foil or indium tin oxide (ITO), to create the desired electrowetting properties.
 Three types of such polymers are commercially available: FluoroPel hydrophobic and superhydrophobic V-series polymers are sold by Cytonix, CYTOP is sold by Asahi Glass Co., and Teflon AF is sold by DuPont.
 Other surface materials such as SiO2 and gold on glass have been used.
 These materials allow the surfaces themselves to act as the ground electrodes for the electric current.

 Applications

-Electrowetting is now used in a wide range of applications from modular to adjustable lenses, electronic displays (e-paper), electronic outdoor displays and switches for optical fibers.
-Electrowetting has recently been evoked for manipulating soft matter particularly, suppressing coffee stain effect.
+Electrowetting is now used in a wide range of applications, from modular to adjustable lenses, electronic displays (e-paper), electronic outdoor displays, and switches for optical fibers.
+Electrowetting has recently been evoked for manipulating soft matter particularly, suppressing coffee ring effect.
 Furthermore, filters with electrowetting functionality has been suggested for cleaning oil spills and separating oil-water mixtures.